Table Manners (2014-2016)

 Although Table Manners’ provocative title speaks to colonially-instigated questions surrounding the manner in which Africans traditionally eat, the piece is, for Saro-Wiwa, really about place and power.
 The act of eating and consuming the food drawn from the land re-inscribes and re-insinuates the eater back into the landscape in a physical and metaphysical way.
 The action speaks of agency, power, sexuality, ownership, stewardship.
 The performance is sublimated ritual and resistance.
 An act of insistence which takes on a particular resonance when considering the fractured relationship with the land that has been imposed on Niger Delta peoples over the last 100 years.

-The work has been shown at Blaffer Art Museum, Houston; Tate Britain, London; The Walther Collection, NYC and Germany; Krannert Museum, Illinois.
+The work has been shown at Blaffer Art Museum, Houston; Tate Britain, London; The Walther Collection, NYC and Germany; Krannert Museum, Illinois and will be on display at Prospect 4 in New Orleans from November 2017.